khulnasoft/wezterm/CONTRIBUTING.md

 ## Submitting a Pull Request

-After considering all of the above, and once you've prepared your contribution and are ready to submit it, you'll need to create a pull request.
+After considering all of the above, and once you've prepared your contribution

 If you're new to GitHub Pull Requests, read through https://help.github.com/articles/creating-a-pull-request/ to understand